bentoml/BentoML/examples/kubeflow/README.md

 ## Train Models

 In this demonstration, we'll train three fraud detection models using the Kaggle IEEE-CIS Fraud Detection dataset.
 To showcase saving and serving multiple models with Kubeflow and BentoML, we'll split the dataset into three equal-sized chunks and use each chunk to train a separate model.
 While this approach has no practical benefits, it will help illustrate how to save and serve multiple models with Kubeflow and BentoML.
+This step can also be run from the `notebook.ipynb` included in this directory.

 ```python
 import pandas as pd